halostatue/terraform-modules/aws/redirect-site/README.md

 # Terraform Module: aws/redirect-site

 Creates all resources for an S3-based redirect website with a CloudFront distribution.
-The site is always SSL-configured, but unless a a certificate identifier is provided, the configuration will use the default CloudFront certificate (this is not recommended).
+The site is always SSL-configured, but unless a certificate identifier is provided, the configuration will use the default CloudFront certificate (this is not recommended).
 This _depends_ on the preexistence of an IAM user for the publisher.